RLAlpha49/Anilist-API-Stuff/README.md

 ### Like Followed Users Activity

 This feature allows you to like a specified number of activities from each user you are following.

 - Option to include message activities.
 - Option to enter a list of users, use the whole follower list, only followers who follow you back, or users who do not follow you back.
 - Displays the number of activities you would like to like per user.
 - Gives total values for likes, etc.

+### Like Following Feed

+This feature allows you to like activities from your following feed.

+- Can run endlessly
+- Option to stop liking activities by pressing the 'F12' key.
+- Option to set how often the feed should refresh in minutes.

 ## Installation